 - Students are not permitted to attend practicum or clinical activities when the University is not in session, this include weekends, holidays, winter break, spring break or administrative reasons.
 Exceptions are made for weekend practicum with the approval from the graduate program coordinator and the DON chairperson, and in collaboration with the practicum instructor.
 Students may not attend practicum or clinical sites when there is no instructor or course assigned for the student. - Students must always maintain professional conduct and appearance.
 Full-length lab coats with the BSU name tag must always be worn (unless otherwise specified by the preceptor and agency).
 Business attire must be worn under the lab coat.
 Students are expected to be well-groomed and neat in appearance.
 Long nails (>1⁄4 of an inch beyond the fingertip) and nail polish (other than clear polish) are not permitted.
 Open toed shoes and sandals are not permitted.
 Hair must be worn off the shoulders or above the collar.
 Jewelry is limited to one pair of stud earrings, wedding rings, and watch.
-Name pins must always be worn on the upper left area of the lab coat. - Students are expected to demonstrate respect and professionalism with all staff members and clients. - Students must maintain confidentiality in all written and oral communication with clients, staff, and members of the inter-professional health team.
-Adhere to Health Insurance Portability and Accountability Act (HIPAA) requirements. - Students must document on medical records in a timely manner, with legible writing, and in an organized manner without interrupting the flow of care.
+Name pins must always be worn on the upper left area of the lab coat. - Students are expected to demonstrate respect and professionalism with all staff members and clients. - Students must maintain confidentiality in all communication with clients, staff, and members of the inter-professional health team.
+Students must also adhere to the Health Insurance Portability and Accountability Act (HIPAA) requirements. - Students must document on medical records in a timely manner, with legible writing and clarity on paper documents; and with completeness, accuracy, and clarity in the electronic medical record, in an organized manner without interrupting the flow of care.
 Correct spelling, grammar, and nationally approved medical abbreviations and phrases are required. - Students must complete practicum case logs and SOAP notes weekly and in compliance with specified guidelines.
 All SOAP notes and case logs are due weekly on Sunday by 11:59 p.m.
 Five points will be deducted for each day an assignment is late up to three days.
 After three days, assignments will not be accepted.
 In the event of an emergency, students are required to communicate with the appropriate faculty member.
 Practicum assignments and evaluations or time logs will not be accepted after the last day of classes for the semester.